 CREALOGIX generates net sales from goods and services primarily from licences and services.
 The Company focuses on the design and production of highly sophisticated applications.
-These applications are developed and supported according to the 'plan-build-run' model.
+These applications are developed and supported according to the 'planbuild-run' model.

 Net sales from goods are recognised on delivery of the goods and, where contractually stipulated, on acceptance by the buyer.
-Net sales from services are recognised by percentage of completion.
+Net sales from services are recognised by percentage of completion or based on the agreed fixed price.
 Net sales from goods and services are usually recognised in the income statement on delivery, with the exception of major projects not completed until after the balance sheet date.
 In such cases, net sales from goods and services are recognised according to the percentage-of-completion method, reporting the percentage completed as of the balance sheet date.